MissingMaps/partners/app/_partner/salesforce.md

   - emea-ms-training

 tm-projects:
+  - id: 6268
+    desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
+There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."
   - id: 5681
     desc: "This project supports efforts to eliminate malaria and other interventions.
 Your mapping contribution will help prevent the suffering and loss of life this disease causes!
 Although Thailand has made significant progress in reaching the government's goal of Malaria elimination by 2024, cases are still persistent in the border regions.
 By tracing structures you will help those on the ground to better understand settlement patterns, estimate the number of households in a village, target interventions, and better plan for control operations."
   - id: 5682